tslenter/RS/doc/index.rst

-Welcome to Remote Syslog Global documentation!
+Welcome to Remote Syslog documentation!
 ==============================================

 Remote Syslog Global documention holds all documentation of the Remote Syslog products.